 Format Entire Tables

 Click a table so that the entire object is selected.
-Go to the object inspector on the right and select the Properties > APPEARANCE menu.
+Go to Properties and select the Appearance > Appearance menu.

 The following properties can be customized: